 AMY GOODMAN: Talk about the meeting that you had with him.

 LESLIE ANGELINE: Well, I went in by myself at first, and I talked to him.
 I made two points.
 I wanted to talk to him about the fact that the rhetoric that he was using, the statements of attacking Iran actually is counterproductive.
 It causes the government to clamp down on the peace movement that’s growing in Iran.
-And the second point I made was that he used to be part of the SNCC in the Civil Right Movement in the ’60s, and he worked for the humanity of the black man in the South.
+And the second point I made was that he used to be part of the SNCC in the civil right movement in the ’60s, and he worked for the humanity of the black man in the South.
 And I wanted him to work for diplomacy with the Iranian people.
 So those were the two things that I wanted to talk to him about.

 I wanted to encourage him to go to Iran and see for himself.
 The Iranian people are wonderful.
 They’re very kind and generous.
 It’s a very young population.
-70% of the population is under the age of thirty.
+Seventy percent of the population is under the age of 30.
 They’re just children.
 They want a good life.
 And Lieberman actually said to Ali and I, he said the two countries in the Middle East that like Americans the most are Israel and Iran.
 And that came from Lieberman.
 So he knows that Iran is very friendly to Americans.
 They like Americans.
 And by making these statements of aggression and about war, he’s hurting the people who live there, the civil society that we want to reach out to the most.

 AMY GOODMAN: You’ve been to Iran, Leslie?